shrikantnaidu/shrikant.naidu.github.io/_posts/2020-06-25-sentiment-analysis-on-aws-sagemaker.md

     # Make sure to put the model into evaluation mode
     model.eval()

-    # TODO: Compute the result of applying the model to the input data.
+    # Compute the result of applying the model to the input data.
 The variable `result` should
     #       be a numpy array which contains a single integer which is either 1 or 0

     result = None